mapooon/BlendFace/README.md

 The code is distributed under the CC BY-NC-SA 4.0 license.

 # Changelog
-2023/09/09: Released demo code and models for face-swapping.
+2023/09/09: Released demo code and model for face-swapping.
 2023/07/21: Released demo code and pretrained models.

 # Recomended Development Environment